SaWLeaDeR/book-store/README.md

 Spring Boot registers a lot number of core metrics: JVM, CPU, Tomcat, Logback...
 The Spring Boot auto-configuration enables the instrumentation of requests handled by Spring MVC.
 All those three REST controllers `OwnerResource`, `PetResource` and `VisitResource` have been instrumented by the `@Timed` Micrometer annotation at class level.

+## Notes

+### Tests

+Only customer includes tests and its below the 50% limit but the time is the big problem and TDD is not used while developing

 ## Tech Stack